 Material Topic Definition Sustainability Governance Involving the highest standards in sustainability governance, conducting business with integrity, and ensuring freedom from corruption.
 This includes strict compliance with regulations and proactive collaboration with stakeholders.
-Smallholder Focusing on empowering our smallholder partners by enhancing their productivity, strength their sustainable farming practices, and improving their livelihoods.
+Smallholder Empowerment Focusing on empowering our smallholder partners by enhancing their productivity, strengthening their sustainable farming practices, and improving their livelihoods.
 Supply Chain Traceability Ensuring responsible sourcing through a fully traceable supply chain, involving rigorous monitoring and engagement with suppliers to uphold high sustainability standards.
 Health and Safety Prioritizing the prevention of work-related fatalities, injuries, and illnesses by fostering a safe and healthy work environment and ensuring the healthiness of food for consumers.
 Human Rights and Employment Practices Protecting the human rights of all workers in our operations and supply chain, also nurturing a motivated, skilled, and productive workforce through training, competitive benefits, and remuneration.
 Community Development Empowering local communities through development programs that enhance infrastructure, education, health, and cultural engagement.
-Emission and Energy Management Biodiversity and Conservation Identifying, conserving, and managing High Conservation Value (HCV) and High Carbon Stock (HCS) lands and forests, including peatland management, establishing riparian zones, and preventing habitat loss to protect biodiversity.
+Emission and Energy Management Managing risks, reducing greenhouse gas (GHG) emissions across our operations, and increasing the use of renewable energy, methane capture, and reducing energy consumption.
+Biodiversity and Conservation Identifying, conserving, and managing High Conservation Value (HCV) and High Carbon Stock (HCS) lands and forests, including peatland management, establishing riparian zones, and preventing habitat loss to protect biodiversity.
 Production Optimization and Efficiency Optimizing yield on existing land by using superior seeds, engaging in research and development, leveraging technology, and implementing best practices to achieve maximum production efficiency.
 Pest and Soil Management Maintaining soil health and responsibly managing pesticides, fertilizers, and other chemicals to prevent land and water contamination.
 Water and Waste Management Ensuring efficient water consumption, responsible water discharge, and proper recycling of organic waste and treatment of inorganic waste.